liuanji/liuanji.github.io/_pages/about.md

 # <img src="./images/pyjuice.png" alt="PyJuice" width="25"> PyJuice

 I am the main developer of [PyJuice](https://github.com/Tractables/pyjuice), which enables fast and scalable training and inference of Probabilistic Circuits.
 PyJuice has been used to train state-of-the-art PCs [[8](https://arxiv.org/pdf/2302.08086)] and and has supported many related projects.
+Feel free to give it a try!

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 Our recent work on improving few-step generation performance of discrete diffusion models is now on ArXiv.
 Check it out at [https://arxiv.org/pdf/2410.01949](https://arxiv.org/pdf/2410.01949).